anuragshendge/omniauth-google-oauth2/README.md

 Get your API key at: https://code.google.com/apis/console/  Note the Client ID and the Client Secret.

 **Note**: You must enable the "Contacts API" and "Google+ API" via the Google API console.
 Otherwise, you will receive an `OAuth2::Error`(`Error: "Invalid credentials"`) stating that access is not configured when you attempt to authenticate.
+If you enable access to any other api scope, you will need to enable that as well.

 For more details, read the Google docs: https://developers.google.com/accounts/docs/OAuth2